danielchen2003/PokemanGoV1.0/README.md

 I made this game base on the pokeman API project working with my classmate 	**Dominik** togather.
 I improve it through indtroduce Dice and Battle system individually in Per scholor four months Fulltime high intensive computer Science BootCamp.
 Have fun Engjoy this game.!
  The game link on github pages is : https://danielchen2003.github.io/PokemanGoV1.0/

-## Step 1 Choose your faverate pokeman
+## Step 1 Choose your favorite pokeman

 Once you selected pokeman and click on the card will shake, and click Start Game to Battle
 ![Choose](/img/pic1.png)